SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

   - Branch: `StrykerSKS-Ecobee3`
 - Click `Save`
 - Click `Update from Repo` and select the repository we just added above
-- Find and Select `ecobee-connect.groovy`
+- Find and Select `ecobee-connect.groovy` and `ecobee-routines.groovy`
 - Select `Publish`(bottom right of screen near the `Cancel` button)
 - Click `Execute Update`
 - Note the response at the top.
-It should be something like "`Updated 0 and created 1 SmartApps, 1 published`"
+It should be something like "`Updated 0 and created 2 SmartApps, 2 published`"
-- Verify that the SmartApp shows up in the list and is marked with Status `Published`
+- Verify that the SmartApps shows up in the list and is marked with Status `Published`
-- Click on the `Edit Properties` button to the left of the SmartApp that we just added (looks like pencil on a paper)
+- Locate the `Ecobee (Connect)` SmartApp from the list and Click on the `Edit Properties` button to the left of the SmartApp that we just added (looks like pencil on a paper)
-- Click on the `OAuth` tab
+- Click on the `OAuth` tab (**NOTE: This is a commonly missed set of steps, but failing to enable OAuth will generate cryptic errors later when you try to use the SmartApp.)
 - Click `Enable OAuth in Smart App`
 - Click `Update` (bottom left of screen)
 - Verify that `Updated SmartApp` appears at the top of the screen